-- Once you collected all the documents, you should go to the Department of Transportation in Hanoi or Saigon
+Once you collected all the documents, you should go to the Department of Transportation in Hanoi or Saigon

 Give all the documents to the officer and take another photo for their database.
 Officers will make the copies and scans of all documents and will return the originals to you.

 After that, you need to fill a postal form and pay 30,000 VND for the service.
 Your driving license card will arrive at the stated address.
 You will get a receipt which you need to present to the courier.
 You will get all the information about the status of your driving license on your phone.

 Wait up to 10 days and you’ll get a driving license on the address you stated in a postal form.

 The practical test is very easy and it takes about 15 minutes to pass it.
 You’ll drive a route at the driving center that covers roundabouts, driving through narrow paths and bumps.)

 The process might look very long, but it is very straightforward to get a Vietnamese driving permit in your hands and drive legally around the country.
 Just be sure that you’ve collected all the documents before getting started with the process.
 For any assistance, just call your embassy and they will help you a lot.
 Also, if you have a Vietnamese friend, it can help a lot, especially through the process of applying and filling the forms.